Minor head injury

 If your child has a minor head injury, they may cry or be distressed.
 This is normal – with attention and reassurance most children will settle down.
-However, seek medical assistance if your child has any of the signs of brain injury listed above, or if your child continues to be in distress.
+Seek medical help if your child has any of the signs of brain injury listed above, or if your child continues to be in distress.

 Advice for children

 If your child has a minor head injury:

 - give them paracetamol if they have a mild headache (always read the manufacturer's instructions to make sure the correct dosage is taken), but avoid NSAIDs such as ibuprofen and aspirin (aspirin should never be given to children under the age of 16)

 - avoid getting them too excited